 The person in school who will oversee this process is our school SENCO (Special Educational Needs Coordinator) who is Mrs Weeks.
-There is also a SEND governor and an inclusion team, Deputy Head, Child Protection Officer Kathryn Symons, and Janet Poole Parent Support Worker who support the SENCO and staff to meet your child’s needs.
+There is also a SEND governor and an inclusion team, Deputy Head, Safeguarding Officer, Lois Haydon and Janet Poole Parent Support Worker who support the SENCO and staff to meet your child’s needs.

 Download: The Tynings SEN Policy